 Dental emergencies never happen at convenient times.
 Nobody plans to have a tooth chipped or knocked loose, but when it happens, you need to act quickly!
 Whether it is from trauma, cracked or broken teeth, or you wake up with tooth pain, the team at Shades Creek Dental is here for your urgent dental care needs.
 We know dental emergencies can be enormously stressful for you and your family, so we work to make emergency dental care easy by forwarding our messages to the on-call phone, so we can answer your questions and have Dr. MacBeth see you ASAP.
 Remember, if you have any swelling that is making it hard to breathe, or a fever associated with the tooth pain, please seek emergency care at a hospital near you

 Deep Periodontal Cleaning

 Life can interfere with even the best of intentions, and the recommended frequency of check-ups can be overlooked.
-When this happens, a painless but destructive infection may establish in your gum tissue and cause bleeding while you brush and floss.
+When this happens, a painless but destructive periodontal infection may establish in your gum tissue and cause bleeding while you brush and floss.
 Often our team may prescribe a more advanced periodontal cleaning to remove the calculus deposits that have built up on the teeth.
 Early intervention can heal the inflammation of the gums and limit the spread to the surrounding bone.
 The procedure of scaling and root planning removes the calculus and affected tissues above and below the gum line.
 Depending on the severity of the disease, we may recommend completing the process in multiple steps to ensure your comfort.